 Today, Greenwood’s business district remains as successful as it was decades ago.
-Despite the work of a pesky arsonist a few years back, the area around 85th Street and Greenwood Avenue is booming with coffeehouses, antique stores, bars, and eateries.
+The area around 85th Street and Greenwood Avenue is booming with coffeehouses, antique stores, bars, and eateries, along with a community theater.
 The community hosts many events that appeal to families and urbanites alike.
 Things tend to quiet down at night, which makes this the perfect place to live if you like to be on the move during the day and a homebody when the sun goes down.

 Activities and Attractions

 Let’s start with the major events that Greenwood hosts every year.
 There’s the Greenwood Car Show every June, and the beloved Seafair parade in August—complete with the Seafair Pirates and a synchronized motorcycle routine by the local police force.
 Monthly art walks showcase not only local artists, but give you a chance to tour all of the interesting businesses along Greenwood Avenue.